osuAkatsuki/bancho.py/CONTRIBUTING.md

 * Use the present tense ("Add feature" not "Added feature").
 * Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
 * Limit the first line to 72 characters or less.
-* Reference issues and pull requests liberally after the first line
+* Reference issues and pull requests liberally after the first line.
 * Consider starting the commit message with an applicable emoji:
   * :art: `:art:` when improving the format/structure of the code.
   * :racehorse: `:racehorse:` when improving performance.